atteneder/glTFast/Documentation~/glTFast.md

 An alternative way is to create placeholder materials for all feature combinations you expect and put them in a "Resource" folder in your project.

 Read the documentation about [`Shader.Find`](https://docs.unity3d.com/ScriptReference/Shader.Find.html) for details how to include shaders in builds.
+It's also recommended to learning more about [shader variants][shader-variants].

+Depending on the Unity version and render pipeline in use, different shader graphs or shaders will be used.

+- `glTF-generic` shader graph for the Universal render pipe 12 or newer and for High-Definition render pipe 10 or newer
+- Shader graphs in folder `Runtime/Shader/Legacy` for older Universal / High-Definition render pipe versions
+- Shaders in folder `Runtime/Shader/Built-In` for the built-in render pipeline

 ### Readable Mesh Data